JoelB/proxy-tray/README.md

 ## Credits and Licensing

-The app itself is based on the Python tutorial here: https://wiki.ubuntu.com/DesktopExperienceTeam/ApplicationIndicators
+The applet itself is based on the Python tutorial here: https://wiki.ubuntu.com/DesktopExperienceTeam/ApplicationIndicators

 The project is licensed under the GNU General Public Licenses version 3.
 Please see the